oweno-tfwm/YA_Tiploc_List/README.md

 The STANOX code is removed from the record.

 The remaining records are clipped to GB mainland (+ 1km buffer), and geography removed from records falling in the sea.

 12)	CORPUS
 These records do not contain any geography, so are purely used to add missing location codes.
-For rows where the STANOX code is 79801,87018 – the STANOX code is removed (resulting from manual cleansing)
+For rows where the STANOX code is 79801,87018 – the STANOX code is removed (arising from manual cleansing)

 Some records have a null TIPLOC, some records have a null STANOX.
 Some STANOX codes appear to be associated with more than one (nearby) TIPLOC location.